johanmazoyer/Asterix/docs/correction.rst

 Once you have initialized, you can update the matrix during the correction wihtout re-initializing using ``update_matrices``.
-This can be useful to recalculate the jacobian by pushing the basis mode around a non zero DM voltage or an estimated a wavefront in pupil plane (likely estimated using some phase diversity):
+This can be useful to recalculate the jacobian by pushing the basis mode around a non zero DM command or an estimated a wavefront in pupil plane (likely estimated using some phase diversity):

 .. code-block:: python

     corrector.update_matrices(testbed,
-                              initial_DM_voltage=some_DM_voltage,
+                              initial_DM_command=some_DM_command,
                               initial_estimated_wavefront=some_estimated_wavefront)